-According to our policies all our suppliers of ICT hardware equipment is required to sign our Counterparty Code of Conduct.
-The Company completed this process in 2023.
+According to our policies all our suppliers of ICT hardware equipment are required to sign our Counterparty Code of Conduct.
+This target has been achieved.

-To reduce our environmental footprint, we have entered into an agreement with our largest suppliers of ICT equipment, where the supplier ensures the reuse or recycling of the units we have purchased.
+Furthermore, to reduce our environmental footprint we have entered into an agreement with our largest suppliers of ICT equipment, where the supplier ensures the reuse or recycling of the units we have purchased.

-Our Head of Procurement is responsible for tracking implementation and results of our mitigating actions.
+Our Head of Procurement is responsible for tracking the implementation and results of our mitigating actions, with assistance from the IT Manager.
 The main tool will be the Company's purchasing system and supplier assessment module.